-Cherry MX Grey Tactile Switches
+Cherry MX Grey Tactile Switch

 The Cherry MX Grey is a tactile switch with an 80g actuation force, providing a firm and noticeable bump without an audible click.
 It's favored by enthusiasts who prefer a robust typing experience.

-- Switch Type: Tactile
+- Type: Tactile

-- Actuation Force: 80g
+- Actuation: 80g

-- Mount: PCB (5-pin) or Plate (3-pin) mount
+- Mount: 5-pin or 3-pin mount

-Cherry MX Grey
+- Cherry MX Switches

 Cherry MX Grey switches are the big cousins of MX Browns and Clears, designed with a stiffer spring and built to withstand high-impact keypresses.
 While they’re most often used in spacebars or numpads due to their firmness, Greys are fully featured linear and tactile switches that can be used across an entire board if you’re into a more resistant, deliberate typing experience.
 They come in two variants — tactile (standard) and linear (found mostly in vintage boards) — but it's the tactile one you'll see most commonly in modern builds.